Why Teams Stop Deciding and Start Escalating

 teams protect themselves by deferring upward.

-Over time, leaders feel indispensable.
+Over time, the founder or CEO begins to feel indispensable.

-Which is the beginning of fragility.
+It is the beginning of fragility.

 The Cost of Delay